gruntwork-io/docs/_docs-sources/guides/migrated/2019-08-12-how-to-configure-production-grade-aws-account-structure.md

 This walkthrough has the following pre-requisites:

 Gruntwork Infrastructure as Code Library

-This guide uses code from the [Gruntwork Infrastructure as Code Library](https://gruntwork.io/infrastructure-as-code-library/), as it implements most of the production-grade design for you out of the box.
+: This guide uses code from the [Gruntwork Infrastructure as Code Library](https://gruntwork.io/infrastructure-as-code-library/), as it implements most of the production-grade design for you out of the box.
 Make sure to read [How to use the Gruntwork Infrastructure as Code Library](/guides/foundations/how-to-use-gruntwork-infrastructure-as-code-library).

-You must be a <span class="js-subscribe-cta">Gruntwork subscriber</span> to access the Gruntwork Infrastructure as Code Library.
+    You must be a <span className="js-subscribe-cta">Gruntwork subscriber</span> to access the Gruntwork Infrastructure as Code Library.

 Terraform

-This guide uses [Terraform](https://www.terraform.io/) to define and manage all the infrastructure as code.
+: This guide uses [Terraform](https://www.terraform.io/) to define and manage all the infrastructure as code.
 If you’re not familiar with Terraform, check out [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca), [A Crash Course on Terraform](https://training.gruntwork.io/p/terraform), and
 [How to use the Gruntwork Infrastructure as Code Library](/guides/foundations/how-to-use-gruntwork-infrastructure-as-code-library).

 Terragrunt

-This guide uses [Terragrunt](https://terragrunt.gruntwork.io/) to configure the infrastructure as code.
+: This guide uses [Terragrunt](https://terragrunt.gruntwork.io/) to configure the infrastructure as code.
 To get familiar with Terragrunt, explore the [features](https://terragrunt.gruntwork.io/docs/#features), read the [guides](https://terragrunt.gruntwork.io/docs/getting-started/quick-start/), or dive into the [documentation](https://terragrunt.gruntwork.io/docs/).

 Code repository

-You will need to initialize an `infrastructure-live` repository to contain all of the Terragrunt configuration code for your infrastructure.
+: You will need to initialize an `infrastructure-live` repository to contain all of the Terragrunt configuration code for your infrastructure.
 You may use the [`for-production` example code](https://github.com/gruntwork-io/terraform-aws-service-catalog/tree/v0.41.4/examples/for-production/infrastructure-live) to start with.

 Keybase (optional)

-As part of this guide, you will create IAM users, including, optionally, credentials for those IAM users.
+: As part of this guide, you will create IAM users, including, optionally, credentials for those IAM users.
 If you choose to create credentials, those credentials will be encrypted with a PGP key.
 You could provide the PGP keys manually, but a more manageable option may be to have your team members to sign up for [Keybase](https://keybase.io), create PGP keys for themselves, and then you can provide their Keybase usernames, and the PGP keys will be retrieved